top of page

 Signs You Might Be Masking (Everyday Examples)

-Social scripts and “performing normal”
+Social scripts and performing “normal”

 You might be masking if you often:

-• Rehearse greetings, jokes, or “safe stories” before seeing people
+• Rehearse greetings, jokes, or safe stories before seeing people

-• Feel panicky when a conversation goes “off script”
+• Feel panicky when a conversation goes off script

-Practical example: You can handle a work meeting because you know your role, your talking points, and the rules.
+Practical example: you can handle a work meeting because you know your role, your talking points, and the rules.
 But an unstructured lunch with coworkers feels much harder, even if you like them.

-Copying others / monitoring yourself
+Copying others and monitoring yourself

-Masking can look like constant self-monitoring, even when you’re not trying to.
+Masking can also look like constant self-monitoring.

 Common signs include: